Configure apps by using configuration files

 These apps have two configuration files: a source configuration file, which is modified by the developer during development, and an output file that is distributed with the app.

-Visual Studio automatically copies the source configuration file to the directory where the compiled assembly is placed to create the output configuration file, which is deployed with the app.
 In some cases, Visual Studio may modify the output configuration file; for more information, see the Redirecting assembly versions at the app level section of the Redirecting Assembly Versions article.

 For more information about ASP.NET configuration files, see ASP.NET Configuration Settings.